selfcustody/krux/docs/getting-started/features/encryption.en.md

 ### AES-CBC

 CBC (Cipher-block Chaining) is considered more secure than ECB.
 In the first data block, an initialization vector (IV) is used to add random data to the encryption.
 The encryption of subsequent blocks depends on the data from previous blocks, characterizing chaining.
 Tradeoffs are that encryption/decryption must be done in series and when encrypting, a camera snapshot will be needed to generate the IV, so it's a slower process.
-This IV will be stored together with encrypted data, making encrypted QR codes denser and harder to [transcribe](./QR-transcript-tools.md).
+The IV will always stored together with encrypted data, making encrypted QR codes denser and harder to [transcribe](./QR-transcript-tools.md).
+This mode is often available on other microcontroller devices.

 ### AES-CTR
 CTR (Counter Mode) like CBC is more secure than ECB, because of the use of an Initialization Vector, and also most efficient as a stream cipher, capable of encrypting and decrypting in parallel.
+This mode is often available on other microcontroller devices.

 ### AES-GCM
 GCM (Galois Counter-Mode).
 Similar to CBC and CTR, the cipher is initialized with a nonce from a camera snapshot.
 Like CTR, it is a paralellizable stream cipher, and also adds Galois Field authentication inherently.
 Capable of optimized performance, with built-in authentication and ease of implementation, this mode is the krux default unless the user has selected otherwise.